gregwhitaker/gradle-gitignore/README.md

 ```

 ### Simple Configuration
 When using the plugin with automatic configuration there is no need for a configuration block.
 Simply apply
-the plugin, using the instructions in the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.github.gregwhitaker.gitignore) and a `.gitignore` file will
-be automatically generated.
+the plugin, as detailed above, and a `.gitignore` file will be automatically generated.

 ### Advanced Configuration
 The plugin uses *"facets"* to describe what rules to add to the .gitignore file.
 These facets correspond to the technology